sherwinvishesh/Project-Atharv/README.md

-# Athar: AI-Powered Farming Assistant
+# Atharv (Lite): AI-Powered Farming Assistant using Gemini-1.5

-> **Warning** : This is uploaded to GitHub without many of its planned features and **is not the same as the Project-Atharv that was available**.
+> **Warning** : This is uploaded to GitHub without many of its planned features and **is not the same as the Project-Atharv that was available till August**.
 Current functionalities are limited and may lack certain capabilities.
 Use with caution.

 ## Overview